East Brunswick NJ Terroristic Threats Defense Attorney

 b.
 A person is guilty of a crime of the third degree if he threatens to kill another with the purpose to put him in imminent fear of death under circumstances reasonably causing the victim to believe the immediacy of the threat and the likelihood that it will be carried out.

 Terroristic Threats and Restraining Order Defense in New Brunswick NJ

 Terroristic threats can often be complicated cases to handle because they often hinge on the testimony of the parties.
 The burden of proof that the state must satisfy is only to show the threat presented a serious alarm for safety to a “reasonable person.”
 Furthermore, whether or not the defendant actually intended to go through with the threat is irrelevant so long as a “reasonable person” would have felt threatened in the same situation as the victim.
 The most common form of terroristic threats that our attorneys handle is the threat to kill another.
 Defense in these cases often depends on whether the victim was put in imminent fear of death.
 This means that the person who is threatened feels that the defendant is going to physically harm the person at the immediate time of the threat and not sometime in the future.
 Having an experienced terroristic threats defense attorney on your side can help you navigate the tough judicial corridors and can mean the difference of a guilty conviction or a finding of not guilty.
-To build a case strategy based upon your needs, contact the Law Offices of Proetta & Oliver today at (732) 659-9600 for a free initial consultation.
+To build a case strategy based upon your needs, contact Proetta & Oliver today at (732) 659-9600 for a free initial consultation.